Greetings, labias and genitals! The name's Brunk—Julius von Brunk.

 My first professional actors' headshots taken by Michael Sevelo, shortly after I first moved to New Jersey in early 2010.
 The resemblance to Elvis Costello is purely coincidental.

 My time in Brooklyn was both quick and painful.
 Despite living in a brand-new luxury apartment with full amenities, I soon learned of the unfortunate truth which is the Trustafarian—otherwise defined as a spoiled kid born into wealth who lives for free off a parents' trust fund, and maintains the false charade of deliberate Bohemian living all in all not working a job—and instead staying up playing bad Pearl Jam songs on an acoustic guitar and smoking pot whilst the people with jobs [me] try to sleep at night and earn an honest living.
 That wasn't just a description of my fucking god damn roommate's mooch, rent-free boyfriend—it was a vivid description of every inhabitant in our building!
 The hottub on our roof wasn't worth using when the water was dirty and surrounded by empty Pabst's Blue Ribbon cans and cigarette butts.
 The balcony on my bedroom wasn't exciting when the views from the window only gave me glimpses of the adjacent run-down graffiti-ridden bedbug-infested hipster building across the street (a street that was lined with dog waste, broken glass, vandalized cars and discarded McDonalds' containers).
 Brooklyn sucked (at least the parts I lived in).
 Therefore, in the summer of 2010, I packed up all and moved to a small residential house in Flushing, Queens.
-In just one day in Flushing, I probably saw more Asian people than previously in my entire life.
 At the precise moment I'm currently typing this, I'm still living in my house in Flushing (in a little attic apartment), riding the Port Washington LIRR train everywhere, and spending my weekends consuming energy drinks from 7-Eleven and dim sum dumplings from those hole-in-the-wall places that smell like cabbage and soy sauce.

 Life for me is essentially stable most often, as it is for any true bachelor who lives in a town where no one else speaks English.
-I've had multiple similar-related jobs in the graphics field for over two years now, and at one point, I even joined AFTRA (which then merged with SAG) to hopefully become a permanent television actor through background work, commercials, and ultimately principal roles.
+I've had multiple similar-related jobs in the graphics field for over three years now, and at one point, I even joined AFTRA (which then merged with SAG) to hopefully become a permanent television actor through background work, commercials, and ultimately principal roles.
 I've done a bunch of background spots on Nurse Jackie, Blue Bloods, The Good Wife, Bored to Death, and a commercial or two.
 Since my foray into the acting world, good gigs have come in slow and sporadic as most agents are interested mainly in theatrical experience, and not so much my history of blood & guts via Reel Splatter.
-Ergo, I've gone back into being an in-house graphic designer, and in the spring of 2011, I managed to get along the right track and help launch a new electronics company geared towards impulse buys and mass marketing.
-I'm currently employed as a professional package designer in Midtown Manhattan.
+Ergo, I've gone back into being an in-house graphic designer for numerous companies in the consumer goods field, and in the spring of 2013, I managed to get along the right track and help launch a new electronics company.
+I'm currently employed as a professional graphic artist for a sports promotion company in Long Island, and hopefully by the end of 2013, the electronics company shall be fully launched, and I'll be the official art director at said company.
 I'm more focused on my day job and LEGO sculptures if anything, but if I had it my way, I'd gladly go back into doing TV shows again -- whether as a background actor or a principle star.